JohnDennehy101/pointOfInterestV1/README.md

 ## Glitch Application

-Here's a link to a live version of the application on Glitch: [Glitch Application Link](https://national-monuments-v3.glitch.me/)
+Here's a link to a live version of the application on Glitch: [Glitch Application Link](https://point-of-interest-v1.glitch.me/)

+## Heroku Application

+Here's a link to a live version of the application on Heroku: [Heroku Application Link](https://point-of-interest-v1.herokuapp.com/)